tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

   clips: !!map
   yikes: !!map
   misinformation: !!map
+    profits: "James claims that China keeps jacking up their cut of the profits from imported Hollywood moves."
+    profits2: { _desc_: "He also claims in the same segment that there's no way we can confirm the above conspiracy theory because everything's secret, when it's not." }
+    record_box_office: "James claims that a recent Chinese blockbuster was 'obviously' faked."
+    record_box_office2: { _desc_: "In the same breath, he also claims these faked numbers were only announced in English by the state television network." }
   plagiarized: !!map
     wiki_china: { color: 1, short: "China (Wikipedia, 2021)", full: "Wikipedia (2021, Nov 14). <em>Cinema of China</em> [Article].
 Retrieved Jan 12, 2024, from", url: "https://en.wikipedia.org/w/index.php?title=Cinema_of_China&oldid=1055246644" }
     wiki_addicted: { color: 3, short: "Addicted (Wikipedia, 2021)", full: "Wikipedia (2021, Oct 7). <em>Addicted (web series)</em> [Article].
 Retrieved Jan 12, 2024, from", url: "https://en.wikipedia.org/w/index.php?title=Addicted_(web_series)&oldid=1050398215" }